kwalpratham/FarmEasy/README.md

 Project Name: FarmEasy

 Description:
-FarmEasy is a user-friendly wesite which we have built to connect landowners and farmers.
+FarmEasy is a user-friendly website which we have built to connect landowners and farmers.
 Agriculture is one of the major occupations in our country.
 Giving agricultural land on lease to do agriculture can be done easily through FarmEasy and will grow agriculture.

 Project Components: